Bold Missionary! When the Mission Becomes Harvest

 The “Living With”

-Challenged by poverty and the harsh conditions of the inhabitants of the Southern emisphere the volunteers are motivated by the desire to serve through their skills and by transferring them.
-They discover with time that “the crux of the call to go on mission” took shape in the “to live with.”
+Challenged by poverty and the harsh conditions of the inhabitants of the southern hemisphere the volunteers are motivated by the desire to serve through their skills and by sharing them.
+They discover with time that “the crux of the call to go on mission” took shape in the “living with.”
 Many former volunteers confirm that what remains at the end of two years, is the quality of the relationships formed, the bonds forged with people.
-Christian You, Fidesco director from 1992 to 1995, recalls what a local partner said when welcoming a volunteer carpenter, “But what we are looking for in welcoming him, is not just his technical skills, It’s HIM.”
+Christian You, Fidesco director from 1992 to 1995, recalls what a local partner said when welcoming a volunteer carpenter, “What we are looking for in welcoming the volunteer, is not just their technical skills, It’s their person.”
 “Living with” means to give priority to the encounter with the person.
 That’s where the secret of joy in the mission lies.

-Jean Robin, Fidesco International director from 2004 to 2010, emphasized: “I saw how generous youth would live on mission, sometimes still a bit cramped by their Western education.
+Jean Robin, Fidesco International director from 2004 to 2010, emphasized: “I saw how generous young adults would live on mission, sometimes still a bit uptight due to their Western education.
 You could see the difference with their return from mission: open, full of humanity, with a tender heart.
 And, of course, armed with a joy that surpasses them. “.
-The founding intuition of early Fidesco has remained unchanged and is still as strong as 30 years ago.
+The founding intuition of early Fidesco has remained unchanged and is still as strong as 40 years ago.
 Fidesco changes gradually.
 Bit by bit the organization is refined and rationalized.
 We had to find funds and become recognized as a credible player in the family of Christian and international volunteer organizations.
 The seriousness and variety of skills implemented by the early volunteers have contributed greatly: medical, logistics, management, education, social, Human Resources, agriculture, etc. Over time, Fidesco capitalized real international expertise in its intervention areas, a skill first recognized by its partners.

-In 1987, the Archbishop of Conakry in Guinea, Sarah Bishop (now president of the Pontifical Council Cor Unum) entrusted to Fidesco the management of a medical clinic in Matoto.
-Currently more than 80,000 people are treated there each year.
-Soon after, at the request of other bishops, farm schools were also entrusted to Fidesco: in Ivory Coast since 20 years, and later in Madagascar and Indonesia.
+In 1987, the Archbishop of Conakry in Guinea, Sarah Bishop (a former president of the Pontifical Council Cor Unum) entrusted to Fidesco the management of a medical clinic in Matoto.
+Currently more than 120,000 people are treated there each year.
+Soon after, at the request of other bishops, farm schools were also entrusted to Fidesco: in Ivory Coast since the late 1990’s, and later in Madagascar and Indonesia.
 The social and legal projects that also exist in Africa and Latin America show the variety of the professionalism of Fidesco.
-So, naturally, Fidesco over the last 30 years has become a member of the leading international development NGOs.
+So, naturally, Fidesco over the last 40 years has become a member of the leading international development NGOs.